“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 You: That sucks.
 Do you have any vacation plans you dream about?

-14. Keep good eye contact to show that you are present
+14. Keep eye contact to show that you are present

-It can be hard to keep eye contact, especially if we feel uncomfortable.
+It can be hard to keep eye contact, especially if we feel uncomfortable around someone.
 But lack of eye contact can make people think that we aren’t interesting, and they don’t dare to open up.

 - Try to see the color of their iris and, if you’re close, the texture of the iris.